evcu/evcu.github.io/_posts/2020-05-10-sparse-micrograd.md

 ```

 ### Defining Larger Building Blocks and Loss
 Next we define `SparseLayer`, `SparseMLP` and the `loss` function.
-Nothing special here expect the regular neurons are replaced by sparse neurons. `SparseMLP` expects the list of sparsities in addition to the hidden layer sizes.
+Nothing special here except the regular neurons are replaced by sparse neurons. `SparseMLP` expects a list of sparsities in addition to the hidden layer sizes.

 ```python